 For typhoid, paratyphoid, and shigellosis, definitive diagnosis is undertaken based on bacterial isolation.
-Given there are no routine antimicrobial resistance monitorings regarding Salmonella Typhi, Salmonella Paratyphi A, and Shigella spp, susceptibility tests are performed at the National Institute of Infectious Diseases, using strains submitted based on the Notification for Epidemiological Surveillance.
+Given there is no routine antimicrobial resistance monitoring regarding Salmonella Typhi, Salmonella Paratyphi A, and Shigella spp, susceptibility tests are performed at the National Institute of Infectious Diseases, using strains submitted based on the Notification for Epidemiological Surveillance.
 Antimicrobial resistance information concerning Shigella spp. is also used as data reported to GLASS.

 Antimicrobial susceptibility tests are performed using strains that are submitted based on the Notification for Epidemiological Surveillance (HSB/TIDCD Notification No. 100901, PFSB/ISD Notification No. 100902).
 In antimicrobial susceptibility tests, assessment was performed in accordance with CLSI standards, using a broth microdilution method for Salmonella Typhi and Salmonella Paratyphi A, and using a disk diffusion method for Shigella spp.